phamnam2003/challenges/tech/otel/README.md

 - `OpenTelemetry` supports various methods of monitoring *Function-as-a-Service* provided by different cloud vendors.
 The `OpenTelemetry` community currently provides pre-built Lambda layers able to auto-instrument your application as well as the option of a standalone Collector Lambda layer that can be used when instrumenting applications manually or automatically.
 - For more information, see [Functions as a Service](https://opentelemetry.io/docs/platforms/faas/).

+# Installation

+- Installing `OpenTelemetry` is a *streamlined process* designed to work across various *programming languages* and *environments*.
+- The core setup typically involves integrating a few key components into your application.
+  - First, you need to install the specific **`OpenTelemetry SDK`** for your *programming language*, such as *Golang*, *Java*, *Python*, or *JS*.
+This is usually done by adding the appropriate package or dependency to your project using a manager like Maven, npm, or Pip.
+  - Next, you will *configure* an exporter to send the collected telemetry `data—traces`, `metrics`, and `logs—to` a backend analysis tool like `Jaeger`, `Prometheus`, or a commercial vendor.
+For a quick start, many languages offer an auto-instrumentation agent that can capture data from popular libraries and frameworks without requiring code changes.
+  - The final step often involves initializing the SDK and potentially configuring a collector to process and export the data.
+This modular approach ensures you can adopt `OpenTelemetry` incrementally, starting with basic instrumentation and scaling up as needed.